-Figure 38 USB Application > SAMBA > Add Rule
+Figure 38 USB Application > SAMBA > Add SAMBA Rule

-Table 21 USB Application > SAMBA > Add Rule
+Table 21 USB Application > SAMBA > Add SAMBA Rule

 LABEL DESCRIPTION

 Status Select Enable to enable the account.

 Select Disable to disable the account.

 User Name Enter a user name that will be allowed to access the shared files.
 You can enter up to 20 characters.
-Only letters and numbers allowed.
+Only letters and numbers are allowed.

 Password Enter the password used to access the shared files.
 You can enter up to 20 characters.
 Only letters and numbers are allowed.
 The password is case sensitive.

-Table 21 USB Application > SAMBA > Add Rule
+Table 21 USB Application > SAMBA > Add SAMBA Rule (continued)

-LABEL DESCRIPTION USB Specify the user's access rights to the USB storage device which is connected to the NBG6818's USB port.
-Read &amp; Write - The user has read and write rights, meaning that the user can create and edit the files on the connected USB device.
-Read - The user has read rights only and can not create or edit the files on the connected USB device.
-None - The user cannot access the files on the USB device(s) connected to the USB port.
-APPLY Click APPLY to save your changes back to the NBG6818.
+LABEL DESCRIPTION USB Specify the user's access rights to the USB storage device which is connected to the NBG7815's USB port.
+Read & Write - The user has read and write rights, meaning that the user can create and edit the files on the connected USB device.
+Read - The user has read rights only and cannot create or edit the files on the connected USB device.
+None - The user cannot access the files on the USB devices connected to the USB port.
+APPLY Click APPLY to save your changes back to the NBG7815.
 CANCEL Click CANCEL to exit the screen without saving.

-8.4.2 FTP Server Screen
+8.4.2 FTP Server

-Use this screen to set up file sharing via the NBG6818 using FTP and create user accounts.
+Use this screen to set up file sharing through the NBG7815 using FTP and create user accounts.